Looking for an authentic, offbeat destination in Thailand? Find out why Pranburi should be on your radar.

 You can also try paddle boarding at Sai Noi Beach, 10 minutes north of Pak Nam Pran- a tiny, picturesque cove that’s home to just one resort and a few yummy Thai restaurants.

-For SUP rentals in Pranburi, we recommend Bike Point Pak Nam Pran, which is located at the Palm Beach Resort (you can find it along the beach road that runs close to the village- use Google Maps!).
+For SUP rentals in Pranburi, we recommend Point vélo Pak Nam Pran, which is located at the Palm Beach Resort (you can find it along the beach road that runs close to the village- use Google Maps!).
 Bikepoint has 2 decent cruising boards for rent, and they also have a sidecar (or saleng, in local lingo) up for hire if you need transport.

 Cycling through the farmlands

 Pranburi is the sort of place that begs to be explored on two-wheels, what with its endless coastal roads, super mellow traffic (uhh…what traffic?), and tiny dirt tracks winding through the countryside.
-You can rent road bikes or mountain bikes for 400 baht/day with Bike Point Pak Nam Pran, and from there, the entire countryside is yours to discover.
+You can rent road bikes or mountain bikes for 400 baht/day with Point vélo Pak Nam Pran, and from there, the entire countryside is yours to discover.

 Blasting down Sloppy Seconds, cycling: Willy Kerr.